codership/documentation/galeracluster/source/faq.rst

    - A bug with Galera software

-.. rubric:: What are the Limitations to Galera Cluster?
 .. _`faq-what-are-galera-limits`:
+.. rubric:: What are the Limitations of Galera?

+.. rst-class:: list-stats

+   Level: Intermediate; Interested: DBAs, Business Managers; Category: Maintenance

 .. rst-class:: list-abstract